-In accordance with CoA C2 and C6 this CEMP will be endorsed by the Environmental Representative (ER) before being submitted to the Planning Secretary of the DPIE along with, or prior to, the submission of the Sub-plans no later than one (1) month before commencement of Construction.
+In accordance with CoA C2 and C6 this CEMP was endorsed by the Environmental Representative (ER) before being submitted to the Planning Secretary of the DPE along with, or prior to, the submission of the Sub-plans no later than one (1) month before commencement of Construction.

-In accordance with CoA C7, Construction will not commence until the CEMP and relevant Sub-plans listed in CoA C3 of the Project Planning Approval have been approved by the Planning Secretary of DPIE.
+In accordance with CoA C7, Construction did not commence until the CEMP and relevant Sub-plans listed in CoA C3 of the Project Planning Approval have been approved by the Planning Secretary of DPE.
+Minor amendments to the CEMP were approved by the ER for implementation for the duration of Construction in accordance with CoA C7.